How to Protect your equipment from lightning

 (I had a UPS that was plugged directly into the mains power socket and it was destroyed by a mains surge, together with some of the equipment connected to the UPS!)

 It's important to note that a UPS will NOT afford much (if any) protection against a mains voltage surge.
 Its only purpose is to maintain power long enough for safe disconnection of the equipment that it is powering, in the event of power failure.
 Even if it includes "surge protection", it will be no more effective than a "surge protected socket strip".
 And any such surge protection degrades with every surge.
-If you want better protection, connect an Automatic Voltage Regulator between the wall socket and the UPS.
+For better protection, connect an Automatic Voltage Regulator between the wall socket and the UPS.

 Lightning struck the TV aerial mast of a house not far from here (in a valley!)